Details

 - On the next log checkpoint (page cleaner batch) that advances the LSN beyond the start of ib_logfile101, make ib_logfile101 the main write-ahead log ib_logfile0.

-For disabling or enabling the redo log, MySQL 8.0 uses the following syntax:
+For disabling or enabling the redo log, instead of SET GLOBAL, MySQL 8.0 uses the following syntax:

 ALTER INSTANCE DISABLE INNODB REDO_LOG; |